jcfischer/grizzly_vagrant/tutorial/tutorial.rst

 |      | on the network-node)  |                  |
 +------+-----------------------+------------------+

-The *internal KVM network* is a network needed because our virtual machines does not have real public IP addresses, therefore we need to allow them to communicate through the physical node.
-The libvirt daemon will automatically assign an IP address to this interface and set the needed iptables rules in order to configure the NAT and allow the machine to connect to the internet.
+The *Laptop Network* is a network needed because our virtual machines don't have real public IP addresses, therefore we need to allow them to communicate through the physical node.
+Virtualbox will automatically assign an IP address to this interface.
 On a production environment, you will not have this interface.

 The *internal network* is a trusted network used by all the OpenStack services to communicate to each other.
 Usually, you wouldn't setup a